pprzetacznik/pprzetacznik.github.io-dev/docs/_posts/2022-05-08-project-management.md

 ### Contracts theory

 * rules that encourage team members to share knowledge and develop their skills

+## Team as the smallest organizational unit in the company

+- Inviting to the table
+- Scrum sprints and spill-overs
+- Teams topology and contracts between teams

 ## Scaling businesses and earnings with IT solutions